-The council is organized into four subcommittees which mirror the operational structure of the institution.
-Each subcommittee is led by two co-chairs who serve a 1-3 year term.
+The council is organized into four subcommittees that mirror the operational structure of the institution.
+Each subcommittee is led by two co-chairs and council members who serve a 1-3 year term.

 What is the Scope of Work?

-Cultural Competence Education & Disparities Research: Strengthen D&I initiatives in UTMB educational programs and support the use of evidence-based research to address health disparities.
+Cultural Competence Education & Disparities Research: Strengthens D&I initiatives in UTMB educational programs and supports the use of evidence-based research to address health disparities.
 Target audience is students and faculty.

 Health System Subcommittee:

-Care Delivery & Community Partnership: Promote community centrism and culturally appropriate care delivery.
+Care Delivery & Community Partnership: Promotes community centrism and culturally appropriate care delivery.
 Target audience is clinical and clinical support staff.

-Measurement, Tracking & Accountability: Evaluate and measure the effect of UTMB’s D&I programs on the overall goals of the institution, including the tracking of spending with historically underutilized business (HUBs).
+Measurement, Tracking & Accountability: Evaluates and measures the effect of UTMB’s D&I programs on the overall goals of the institution, including the tracking of spending with historically underutilized business (HUBs).
 Target audience is institutional support staff.

-Recognition & Engagement: Promote diversity awareness and foster an inclusive environment through communications and marketing efforts.
+Recognition & Engagement: Promotes diversity awareness and fosters an inclusive environment through communications and marketing efforts.
 Target audience is institution-wide.

-Talent Management & Diversity: Optimize people development and talent pipeline planning efforts to underscore the value of diversity and inclusion.
+Talent Management & Diversity: Optimizes people development and talent pipeline planning efforts to underscore the value of diversity and inclusion.
 This area of impact cuts across all four subcommittees.

 How often does the council meet?